LM Studio

 Category deployment

-Pricing Community edition is free for personal and work use; Team and Enterprise plans add private sharing, org controls, and support
+Pricing Free desktop app; Team organizations and Enterprise add private sharing, org controls, LM Link workflows, and support

 Status active